 Our second wave of improvisation came when we decided to go exploring one day to see if we could remove the bulkheads (soffits) for our ‘someday’ kitchen renovation.
 Those bulkheads were the bane of my existence; I wanted them to come down so we could take the upper cabinets right to the ceiling but we discovered pipes and wiring that were too challenging to relocate.
 The cartoon canvasses you see below on the bulkheads were ultimately put there to strategically cover the exploration holes that we never got around to fixing.

 With the kitchen ugly – but functional – we turned a blind eye to our unfinished honey-do list and lived with it for a number of years.
 Afterall, we were busy with other projects, as you well know if you’re a regular Birdz of a Feather reader!

 The Decision to Move

-I can’t speak for Hubs, but I wanted to move for many reasons: since I already owned the house when we were married, it wasn’t one we chose together.
-Wouldn’t it be nice for Hubs to have input on the next house?
-I disliked the fact that there was no window in the front of the house (as shown in the layout below).
-Wouldn’t it be nice to have a view to the world outside?
+I can’t speak for Hubs, but my reasons for moving are many: since I already owned the house when we were married, it wasn’t one we chose together.
+I thought it would be great for Hubs to have input on our next house.
+I didn’t like the fact that there was no window in the front of the house (as shown in the layout below).
+Who wouldn’t love to have a view to the world outside?

 I felt the basement was going to be too small to accommodate a craft studio for me.
 Wouldn’t it be nice to have the same amount of space I had when I built the craft studio in my parents’ basement?
 Or perhaps we could find a property with a completely separate studio space!!
 There were so many ‘wouldn’t it be nice’s’ that the list could go on, but I’ll stop there 🙂